Big score for British biofuel technology

 "In China we're looking at cassava-related materials.
 We know the technology works on a wide variety of biomass feedstocks," says Martin, adding that the commercialisation of this renewable technology has been accelerated by the continuing support from BBSRC."

-- Production of alcohol by Bacillus stearothermophilus
+- Production of alcohol by Bacillus stearothermophilus (external link)

 - Metabolic engineering of Geobacillus thermoglucosidasius for high yield ethanol production